 The menu is not limited to the plancha – Descanso offers small plates, soups, salads and entrees from the cocina.
-Small Plates feature light, fresh dishes like Aguachile and a Mexican interpretation of poké featuring local Big Eye Tuna, to richer dishes like Choriqueso Verde and Sopes de Nopales.
-Chef Ortega utilizes his grandmother’s recipes to create fresh soups, including Pozole Verde with roasted Sweet Corn, Wild Mushroom Broth, and Fideo, a traditional Mexican toasted noodle soup.
+Small Plates feature light, fresh dishes like Ceviche and a Mexican interpretation of poké featuring the freshest Ahi Tuna, to richer dishes like Choriqueso Verde and Sopes de Nopales.
+Chef Ortega utilizes his grandmother’s recipes to create fresh soups, including Pozole, in which ingredients change with the seasons and Fideo, a traditional Mexican toasted noodle soup.

 Descanso features a full-service bar that contains Mexican & Spanish wines and craft beers, as well as local SoCal favorites.
 The bar highlights only quality tequilas and mezcals that help in making up the restaurant’s fresh and unique margaritas and specialty cocktails.
 Margaritas simultaneously celebrate creativity and simplicity, utilizing only fresh- squeezed lime juice as the house mix.
-At the hands of resident mixologist Jim Valenzuela, culinary elements are showcased as they incorporate ingredients from the kitchen.
+At the hands of resident mixologist, culinary elements are showcased as they incorporate ingredients from the kitchen.